JayTee42/triangle/README.md

 ## Credits

-The CMake template is is based on: [github.com/juliettef/GLFW-CMake-starter](https://github.com/juliettef/GLFW-CMake-starter) Check the [license](LICENSE.TXT) for details.
+The CMake template is based on [github.com/juliettef/GLFW-CMake-starter](https://github.com/juliettef/GLFW-CMake-starter).
+Check the [license](LICENSE.TXT) for details.

 More resources to GLFW: